SEO Jargon Explained in Plain English

 6. On-Page SEO

-Improvements you make to your website to help it show up better.
+Improvements you make on your own website to help it show up better.

 7. Backlinks